Here is everything you need to know about classic terracotta pots and how you can use them to display small houseplants in your home.

 But there’s one selection where you can never go wrong.
 Classic terracotta pots!
 With these essentials, you’ll be able to appreciate these timeless pieces of pottery for your indoor plants.

 Note: Houseplants do fine in terracotta because it’s porous and allows the air to flow.
 However, salts from water and/or fertilizers can build up over time and discolor the pot.
-Most of my plants in terracotta are in grow pots placed inside terracotta.
+Most of my plants in terracotta are in grow pots placed inside the terracotta pots.
 This keeps the pot looking new.
 My succulents, snake plants, and cacti are directly planted in.

 What Are Terracotta Pots?